TomasHubelbauer/net-ecosystem-review/README.md

 ### Display another chart which is not total but a change record-to-record

 ### Fix clearing the search field not resetting the results back

+### Delete old data and make the item link mandatory in the CSV afterwards

+Right now the UI checks if the links is present - instead assume it is and just render the `a` after removing data files which lack the links.